AURORA, Ore. — It doesn’t take long to glean the diversity of crops at Oregon State University’s North Willamette Research and Extension Center.

-Demonstrating the value of agriculture is particularly important in the Portland metro area to help bridge the urban-rural divide, Bondi said.
+Demonstrating the value of farming is particularly important in the Portland metro area to help bridge the urban-rural divide, Bondi said.

 Every year, NWREC hosts a community open house in July (excluding the pandemic) to show the public what is happening in their fields and laboratories.
 A harvest dinner also highlights the region’s bounty, and underscores how food makes it from farm to table.